objc1/objc1/README.md

 **Education:**
 - Diploma in Computer Programming at [Durham College of Applied Arts and Technology](https://durhamcollege.ca/) `2023-2025`
-- Bachelor degree of Software Engineering at [National Research University "Higher School of Economics"](https://www.hse.ru/en/) (unfinished unfortunately), Faculcty of Computer Science `2020-2022`
+- Bachelor degree of Software Engineering at [National Research University "Higher School of Economics"](https://www.hse.ru/en/) (not finished, unfortunately), Faculty of Computer Science `2020-2022`

 ---